Next Start Date

 College-bound student-athletes preparing to enroll in a Division I or Division II school need to register with the NCAA Eligibility Center to ensure they have met amateurism standards and are academically prepared for college coursework.

-Incoming student-athletes in Divisions I and II are subject to academic initial-eligibility standards, which take into account standardized test scores, number of core courses taken in high school and the grades earned in those core courses.
+Incoming student-athletes in Divisions I and II are subject to academic initial-eligibility standards, which take into account standardized test scores, the number of core courses taken in high school and the grades earned in those core courses.
 In addition to NCAA requirements, they also must also meet the unique acceptance requirements of the university they plan to attend (those requirements may exceed NCAA standards).

 Division I student-athletes are also subject to progress-toward-degree rules that require them to advance toward graduation each year.